matthewnaples/Data_Science_Portfolio/README.md

-# Data_Science_Portfolio
+# Matt's Portfolio
 20-30 second overview of each project.
-Use this to navigate through my portfolio. :)
+Use this to navigate through all my projects.

 ## Predicting strength changes in the powerlifting population over time using ARIMA models